The Forgotten Buddhist Origins of India’s Ayurvedic Medicine

 Glass specimen jar of gum ghatti, India, 1830–1930.
 Credit: Science Museum, London; Image downloaded from Wellcome Collections

-But before getting into what Zysk discovered, it might help to understand an important distinction that historians of medicine employ when discussing premodern medical ideas: the distinction between “magico-religious” medicine and “rational-empiric” medicine.
+But before getting into what Zysk discovered, it might help to understand an important distinction that many historians of medicine employ when discussing premodern medical ideas: the distinction between “magico-religious” medicine and “rational-empiric” medicine.
 (There are often other terms used, but the basic concepts remain largely the same.)
-For several millennia humans utilized what can be called “supernatural” concepts to explain the world around them, including ill health and sickness (magico-religious).
-It is only in the first millennium BCE that more rational explanations began to appear in the human historical record (rational-empiric).
+Early in human history, for several millennia, people utilized what can be called “supernatural” concepts (like divine wrath) to explain the world around them, including ill health and sickness (magico-religious).
+Around the first millennium BCE, however, more rational explanations began to appear in the human historical record (rational-empiric).

 Magico-religious Vedic ideas

 Somewhat similar to that, Zysk tells us when and how sickness and ill health began to be described, in South Asia, in more and more rational-empiric ways.
-It is well known that classical Ayurvedic medicine had important, exalted texts that contain ideas that were often a mix of empiricism/observation and some supernatural concepts.
-These texts are generally dated to around the early centuries of the first millenium CE.
+As many of us know, classical Ayurvedic medicine is based on important, exalted texts that contain ideas that were often a mix of empiricism/observation and supernatural concepts.
+These classical, Sanskrit-language texts are generally dated to around the early centuries of the first millenium CE.

-Several centuries prior to this compiled Ayurvedic thought, (what are now) northern India and Pakistan were dominated by the Vedic society.
-When Indo-Aryan speaking peoples (the later Vedic folks) migrated to this region beginning 2000 BCE, they brought along a ritual-based, deeply hierarchical society.
-They also began composing the famous Vedas soon after, in which the Atharvaveda consists of a number of references to healing and curing.
-This has given rise to a common misconception that Ayurvedic ideas originate in the Vedas.
+Several centuries prior to this compiled Ayurvedic thought, (what are now) northern India and Pakistan were habitated by the Vedic society.
+When Indo-Aryan speaking peoples (who later formed the Vedic communities) migrated to this region beginning 2000 BCE, they brought along a ritual-based, hierarchical society.
+They began composing the famous Vedas soon after, in which the Atharvaveda consists of a number of references to healing and curing.
+This has given rise to a common misconception that Ayurvedic (not to be confused with the vedas) ideas originate in the classical Vedic writings.

-In other words, a major transition occurred in South Asian medical thought some time between the early Vedic period (1700–800 BCE) and the period when Ayurveda, esp its texts like Charakasamhita and Sushrutasamhita, were compiled (the first centuries CE).
+It must be noted that in the Vedas, the medical and healing world was primarily one that invoked magical rituals like the recitation of potent charms and the application of amulets to exorcise demons (who were considered important causes of ill health then).
+Thus, Vedic healing ideas were a form of magico-religious medicine.
+But, as mentioned earlier, the classical Ayurvedic texts are predominantly rational-empiric (with some forms of supernatural ideas included).
+So, clearly, a major transition occurred in South Asian medical thought some time between the early Vedic period (1700–800 BCE) and the period when Ayurveda, especially its texts like Charakasamhita and Sushrutasamhita, were compiled (the first centuries CE).
 It is the fascinating account of this transition that animates Zysk’s book.

 Medical practitioners as outcasts

-An important reason why rational-empiric medicine could not develop in Vedic society was its notoriously hierarchical nature and the huge emphasis on Brahminical rituals:
+A significant reason why rational-empiric medicine could not develop in Vedic society was its notoriously hierarchical nature and the huge emphasis on Brahmanical rituals:

 A close scrutiny of the sources from [around 800 BCE] to the beginning of the common era reveals that medical practitioners were denigrated by the brahmanic [Vedic] hierarchy and excluded from orthodox ritual cults because of their pollution from contact with impure peoples.
 Finding acceptance among the communities of heterodox ascetic renunciants and mendicants who did not censure [them], these healers wandered the countryside performing cures and acquiring new medicines, treatments, and medical information.
 A vast storehouse of medical knowledge soon developed among these wandering physicians, who, unhindered by brahmanic strictures and taboos, began to conceive an empirically and rationally based medical epistemology with which to codify and systematize this body of medical information.

-This “vast storehouse” of knowledge survives in, as mentioned above, the Buddhist canon (known as Tipitaka in Pali).
+This “vast storehouse” of knowledge survives in the Buddhist canon (known as Tipitaka in Pali).
+That is, the immediate precursors of Ayurvedic concepts are to be found not in Vedic literature, but in other contemporaneous thoughts and writings, the Pali language foundational texts of Buddhism being the most important among these.
 To quote historian Dominik Wujastyk’s review of Zysk’s book:

-The denigrated healers then gradually dissociated from the Vedic mainstream and came to be part of non-Vedic traditions like Buddhism.
+The denigrated healers then gradually dissociated from the Vedic mainstream and came to be part of non-Vedic traditions and ways of life.
 They “organized into sects, and roamed the countryside.
 They earned their livelihood by administering cures and increased their knowledge by keen observation and by exchanging medical data with other healers whom they encountered along the way.”
 While such sects of wanderers were numerous, it is among the Buddhists “in particular that medical knowledge became an integral part of religious doctrines.”

 The dissociation of these medical practitioners from the orthodoxy of Vedic ideology (which continued to adhere to magico-religious medical concepts) catalyzed the beginning of the transition to more rational medical ideas in South Asia.

-The final part of the story is to understand how this non-mainstream medical knowledge re-entered the mainstream to finally become the classical ‘Hindu’ Ayurveda that we know today (exemplified by the samhitas).
+The final part of the story is to understand how this non-mainstream medical knowledge re-entered the Vedic (and later Hindu) mainstream to finally become the classical Sanskrit-based Ayurveda that we know today (exemplified by the samhitas).

 Buddhism played a key role in the advancement of Indian medicine through its institutionalization of medicine in the Buddhist monastery.
 The medical doctrines codified in the monastic rules probably provided the literary model for the subsequent enchiridions of medical practice, gave rise to monk-healers and to the establishment of monastic hospices and infirmaries, and proved to be beneficial assets in the diffusion of Buddhism throughout the subcontinent during and after the time of Asoka.
 The close connection between healing and Buddhist monasticism eventually led to the teaching of medicine as one of the five sciences (vidyas) in the large conglomerate monasteries of the Gupta period.